EDITORIAL

 What will Broward look like specifically in the next 3-5 years?

-More revitalized neighborhoods, with new constructions that integrate sustainability criteria, lower energy consumption, and better insulation against flooding.
+More revitalized neighborhoods, with new construction that incorporates sustainability criteria, lower energy consumption, and better flood protection.

-Greater presence of startups, coworking spaces, accelerators that take advantage of diversity, bilingual talent (Spanish/English) and the strategic location of South Florida.
+Greater presence of startups, coworking spaces, and accelerators that take advantage of diversity, bilingual talent (Spanish/English), and the strategic location of South Florida.

-Improved public transport + electric vehicle network + charging infrastructure — this will make mobility within the county smoother, which positively impacts the real estate market by expanding “attractive” areas.
+Improved public transport + electric vehicle network + charging infrastructure - this will make mobility within the county smoother, which will positively impact the real estate market by expanding "attractive" areas.

 Real estate markets are expanding into previously undervalued areas, thanks to infrastructure investment and Florida's attractiveness to immigrants.